The whole truth about driver's license abroad

 ii) any international permit conforming to prescriptions of Annex 7 to this Convention, provided that it is presented together with the corresponding domestic driver's license valid in its territory for the operation of the vehicle corresponding to the category or categories of vehicles for which issued certificates, provided that these identities are valid and that they are issued by another Contracting Party or one of its territorial subdivisions or a Union duly authorized by the Contracting Party;

-So any domestic driving permit issued in the territory of the Russian Federation, meet these requirements.
+It turns out that the national driver's license (ie the usual Russian law), issued on the territory of the Russian Federation, meet these requirements.

 Here you need to make a small clarification: 28.03.2006 year, the format of the national identity, recognized on the territory of other countries, was changed.
 The main difference is that data (row) on the driver's license now must be numbered in a certain order.
-The countries-participants of the Convention in the 5 years (i.e. until 28.03.2011) on the alignment of national identity with the new format.
+Member countries of the Convention was given 5 years (i.e. until 28.03.2011) on the alignment of national identity with the new format.
 These requirements fully correspond to the new issued national driving licences.
-Even if you have the old driving license (issued before 28.03.2011 year), where information is not numbered in accordance with the same Convention (article 43 paragraph 1), it will be recognized by participating countries of the contract until the expiration of their actions.
+Even if you have the old driving license (issued before 28.03.2011 year), where information is not numbered in accordance with the same Convention (article 43 paragraph 1), it should be recognised by the countries-participants of the contract until the expiration of their actions.
 Once again for those who are confused: even your driving licence is old (paper in the laminate), issued before 28.03.2011 valid in the countries from the list without any translations and international driving permits.

 Countries that have signed only the Geneva Convention on road traffic of 1949.

 These countries have agreed that they will recognize in their territory the international driver's license.
 So, feel free to go to these countries, but do not forget to take with me and the national law, since without them international licence is not valid.

 The fly in the ointment